Hyundai Motor Group plans to launch EVs in China every year starting 2022

-The South Korean auto group said it plans to unveil a total of 21 EV models from Hyundai Motor Co and Kia Corp by 2030, including hybrid and fuel-cell vehicles.
+The South Korean auto group said it plans to unveil a total of 21 EV models from Hyundai Motor Co (005380.KS) and Kia Corp (000270.KS) by 2030, including hybrid and fuel-cell vehicles.

 The group said it plans to cut the number of its gasoline vehicle models to 14 in China from the current 21 by 2025.